el1s7/curl-adapter/README.md

     'total_time':9983626, # only available after the body has been read }
 ```
-Note that some cURL information is only availabe after the body stream has been fully consumed.
-If you need one of these fields, make sure you read the body before getting curl information, basically you can just do `response.content` to consume the body, or use a special method `response.wait_for_body()`.
+Note that some cURL information fields are only availabe after the body stream has been fully consumed.
+If you need to get one of those fields, make sure you read the body before getting curl information, you can simply just use `response.content` to consume the body, or use a special method `response.wait_for_body()`.